Suryansh1987/Pepsales/README.md

-# Notification API Service Pepsales
+# Notification API Service Pepsales (use the test collection given at the end)

 A robust notification system that supports in-app, email, and SMS notifications.